damianooldoni/ggstream/README.md

 The `ggstream` package provides some flexible ways to make stream plots but with decent defaults.
-However, due to the complexity of the underlying smoothing/estimation it should be used carefully and mostly for fun too illustrate major trends.
+However, due to the complexity of the underlying smoothing/estimation it should be used carefully and mostly for fun to illustrate major trends.

 If you find a bug or have ideas for additional feature you are more than welcome to open an issue.